wp-repository/wpmu-theme-usage-info/README.md

 ## Description ##

+> The plugin is deprecated and reaches a hard end-of-life date on 31.
+January 2018!

+### You should switch to [Multisite Enhancements](https://wordpress.org/plugins/multisite-enhancements/).
+It provides the same functionality and is actively maintained. ###

 This plugin displays the count and the individual sites for each installed theme.
 It add a column to the Themes table on `wp-admin/network/themes.php`.

 Optionally you can display the usage count in the theme details overlay on `wp-admin/plugins.php` activated via filter described in the [FAQ](https://wordpress.org/plugins/wpmu-theme-usage-info/faq/).

-> __Requires a WordPress Multisite Installation__
+* __Requires a WordPress Multisite Installation__
->
-> JavaScript is required to toggle the list of sites using a plugin
+* JavaScript is required to toggle the list of sites using a plugin

 ### Other Multisite Plugins ###
 [WPMU Plugin Stats](https://wordpress.org/plugins/wpmu-plugin-stats/)